 The Council also has a Public Sector Equality Duty under the Equality Act 2010.
 As part of this we produce an annual Statement showing how we are meeting our obligations.
 This Statement also helps our customers, staff, the Equality and Human Rights Commission, regulators and other interested parties to assess our equality performance and our compliance with equality legislation.
-The latest Statement was published on 31 January 2018 and can be found on the Council's website.
-81% of Members attended training on equalities during 2017/18.
+The latest Statement was published on 31 January 2019 and can be found on the Council's website.

 During 2017/18, the Council's Equality and Diversity Policy was updated and a draft was discussed at Leadership Team in February 2018.
-It is in the process of going through consultation via Employee Liaison Group (ELG) before being considered by Employment Committee and approval by Full Council.
+It then went through the process of consultation via the Employee Liaison Group (ELG), approval by Employment Committee in July 2018 before being approved by Full Council.
+During 2018/19 the Council created a 'handy' guide to help both Members and officers to understand equality, diversity and inclusion and how these apply in the workplace.
+The guide contains a number of useful real life examples and can be found on the Council's intranet.

-For the first time, in 2017/18, the Council published a gender pay gap report in line with a new legal requirement for all public sector bodies.
+The Council publishes a gender pay gap report in line with a new legal requirement for all public sector bodies.
 This report shows the difference between the average earnings of men and women expressed as a percentage of men's earnings.